gjanders/decrypt2/README.md

 `substr(offset, count)`
 Returns a substring of the input, starting at the index offset with the number of characters count.

-`decode(codec)`
+`decode('codec')`
-Returns a decoded version of the input based on the codec, python codec list is available on https://docs.python.org/3/library/codecs.html#standard-encodings
+Returns a decoded version of the input based on the codec, python codec list is available on https://docs.python.org/3/library/codecs.html#standard-encodings , please use single quotes around the codec

 `escape`
 Returns a string with \ escaped by \\